astronomer/docs/astro/alerts.md

 :::privatepreview
 :::

 The **DAG Trigger** communication channel works differently from other communication channel types.
-Instead of sending a pre-formatted alert message, Astro makes a generic request through the `DagRuns` endpoint of the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run) to trigger any DAG in your Workspace.
+Instead of sending a pre-formatted alert message, Astro makes a generic request through the `DagRuns` endpoint of the [Apache Airflow® REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run) to trigger any DAG in your Workspace.
 You can configure the triggered DAG to complete any action, such as sending a message to your own incident management system or writing data about an incident to a table.

 The following parameters are used to pass metadata about the alert in the API call: